Yamunotri Trek- Everything You Need to Know

 Q-1: Is the trek possible for seniors or differently-abled people?

-Ans: Yes, palkis (palanquins) and pony/mule rides are offered from Janki Chatti so that seniors and those who find it hard to walk can reach the temple.
+Ans: Yes, Palkis (palanquins) and pony/mule rides are offered from Janki Chatti so that seniors and those who find it hard to walk can reach the temple.

 Q-2: Is there anywhere to stop for food and to rest during the climb?